mozillascience/studyGroupLessons/ISSUE_TEMPLATE.md

 **Title:** *Resource Title*

-**SHORT Summary/Context/Objectives:** *nclude WHAT this lesson will enable you to do/applications for this tool or skill.
+**SHORT Summary/Context/Objectives:** include WHAT this lesson will enable you to do/applications for this tool or skill.

 **USE the tags for level:** beginner, intermediate, advanced.